METS-Programme/ugandaemr-usermanual/smc.md

 This section describes how to enter data from the SMC client card.

 ### SMC Client card entry
-You need the "HMIS FORM 035a - SAFE MALE CIRCUMCISION CLIENT FORM", if entering data retrospectively. login at the "SMC clinic" session, as shown below.
+You will need the "HMIS FORM 035a - SAFE MALE CIRCUMCISION CLIENT FORM" as the data source, if entering data retrospectively.

+login at the "SMC clinic" session, as shown below.
 ![](SMC12.png)